 Make sure that the training sessions are relevant, engaging, and hands-on.
 One way to engage with your users during their live training sessions is to create an interactive quiz using Kahoot.

 Before day zero of training, you can share materials to familiarize your users with Salesforce.
 You can utilize the in-person training as a more focused session on topics of interest.

 A few great training materials & resources you can use:

 - YouTube Tutorials

-With in-person training, it’s best to keep it short so that your team can stay focused on a specific scenario or topic.
-Whenever applicable, showcase real business processes with real data so that your users have an idea of how the platform really works and assess the potential it offers them.
+When conducting the in-person training, it is best to keep it short so that your team can stay focused on a specific scenario or topic.
+Whenever appropriate, show business processes with real data so that your users have an idea of how the platform really works and assess the potential it offers them.

 4. Identify Your Users

 We recommend that you train your management team separate from your end-users since they’ll have different tasks, and will use Salesforce according to the functionalities they need in their daily work.